 3. Ingredient Suppliers:

 Step 4.
-Legal and Licensing:
+Legal and licensing

-Get necessary business licenses and legal certifications.
+Get necessary business licenses and legal certification.

 Step5.
 Branding: